Mullgate

 What to do:

-1. run mullgate config exposure
+1. run mullgate proxy access

 2. confirm the route-to-bind-IP mapping

-3. verify local hosts or DNS resolution
+3. if you are intentionally using hostname entrypoints, verify local hosts or DNS resolution

-4. run mullgate doctor
+4. run mullgate proxy doctor

 Remote clients cannot prove hostname-based routing